US stocks are stuck on pause as the countdown ticks to a decision by the Federal Reserve

 NEW YORK — (AP) — Wall Street is stuck on pause Wednesday as it waits to hear from the Federal Reserve in the afternoon, when it's expected to deliver the first cut to interest rates of the year.

-The S&P 500 was virtually unchanged and was drifting near its record set on Monday.
-The Dow Jones Industrial Average was up 211 points, or 0.5%, as of 9:35 a.m.
-Eastern time, and the Nasdaq composite was 0.2% lower.
+The S&P 500 edged down by 0.1% and was drifting near its record set on Monday.
+The Dow Jones Industrial Average was up 252 points, or 0.6%, as of 10:30 a.m.
+Eastern time, and the Nasdaq composite was 0.5% lower.

-Workday helped lead the market with a gain of 6.9% after Elliott Investment Management said it’s built a stake of more than $2 billion in it and supports its management.
-The company, which helps customers manage their finances and human resources, recently increased its program to send cash to investors through purchases of its stock by up to $4 billion.

-That helped offset a 1.9% drop for General Mills.
+Anticipation has been building for months about this afternoon's announcement by the Fed.
+The decision itself will likely be an afterthought because traders and economists already widely expect the Fed to cut its main interest rate by a quarter of a percentage point.

+What's more important will be what Fed officials say about the probability of more cuts.
+The unanimous expectation is that they will keep lowering rates through this year and into next in order to prop up the slowing job market.

+Reports are showing that it’s become more difficult for people to find a job, which could be forcing the Fed to see it as the bigger problem for the economy than the threat of higher inflation.

+Lyft drove 14.3% higher after saying it will bring autonomous ride-hailing service to Nashville with Waymo.

+On the losing end of Wall Street was General Mills, which fell 1.3%.
 The food giant reported a better profit for the latest quarter than analysts expected, but its revenue only roughly matched forecasts.
-It also said it expects investments it’s making in brands to drive growth, such as Blue Buffalo’s launch into fresh pet food, will knock its profit lower in its upcoming fiscal year.
+It also said it expects investments it’s making in brands to drive growth, such as Blue Buffalo’s launch into fresh pet food, to knock its profit lower in its upcoming fiscal year.

-The main event on Wall Street, though, is coming later in the afternoon when the Fed will announce its latest decision on interest rates.
-The decision itself will likely be an afterthought because most traders and economists expect it to cut its main interest rate by a quarter of a percentage point.

-What's more important will be what Fed officials say about the probability of more cuts.
-The widespread expectation is that it will keep lowering rates through this year and into next in order to prop up the slowing job market.

-On Wall Street, RCI Hospitality Holdings dropped 10.2% after New York's attorney general accused executives of bribery and other crimes for trying avoid paying millions of dollars in sales taxes.
+RCI Hospitality Holdings dropped 8% after New York's attorney general accused executives of bribery and other crimes for trying to avoid paying millions of dollars in sales taxes.
 RCI owns strip clubs and sports bars across the country, including Rick's Cabaret.

 Later in the day, the online ticket marketplace StubHub will see its stock trade on the New York Stock Exchange for the first time.
 Its stock will trade under the symbol "STUB" and sold at its initial public offering for a price of $23.50 per share.